- Overview of Billing and Payments Process

 For surcharged transactions, the entire amount that includes the surcharge gets refunded to the customer.

-For instance, if the original amount transaction amount is $100 and the surcharge is $3.5, the total amount paid by the customer would have been $103.3.
-In this example, the $103.5 will be refunded to the customer, and the merchant will have $100 taken out of their bank account.
+For instance, if the original transaction amount is $100 and the surcharge is $3.0, the total amount paid by the customer will be $103.0.
+In this example, the $103.0 will be refunded to the customer, and the merchant will have $100 taken out of their bank account.

 Once a user has applied for a refund, the Refund Amount field is disabled to prevent edits, and a note is displayed indicating that this is a surcharged transaction and can only be voided.